 A radio frequency jammer is a device that can be static, mobile, or handheld.
 The device transmits RF energy toward the drone.

-This large amount of energy masks the controller's signal, which can then cause the drone to make a controlled landing at its current location or return to the home location set by its user (the home location might, however, be a set target planned for destruction).
+This large amount of energy masks the controller's signal, which can then cause the drone to make a controlled landing at its current location or return to the home location set by its user..

 The drone might also fall to the ground or fly away, out of control.
-Jammers may not be sold legally in many places.
-Their use is risky.
+Jammers may not be sold legally in many places and their use is risky.

 Sometimes called spoofing, radiofrequency interception involves a third party taking over the controls of a drone from a remote location.
 Spoofing a drone consists of emitting a signal designed to confuse the drone.
-The drone thinks the spoofing signal is a legitimate signal from its pilot's remote control.
-But it's not.
-The party doing the spoofing can then take control.
+The drone thinks the spoofing signal is a legitimate signal from its pilot's remote control, but it's not.
+The party doing the spoofing can then take control of the drone.

-Eclipse does a great job of this and is one of our many recommended counter-drone solutions.
+We work hand-in-hand with Eclipse - who does a great job of this and is one of our recommended counter-drone solutions.

-Aerial Armour drone detection software integrates with multiple RF sensors, radars, and ADS-B to provide clients with the most advanced layered security zones.
+Aerial Armor drone detection software integrates with multiple RF sensors, radars, and ADS-B to provide clients with the most advanced and layered security solution.